SorinPan/tuner-nation/README.md

 <img src="docs/validation/css-validation.png">
 </details>

+## Testing User Stories

+ - As a user, I want to see upcoming events so that I can plan to attend and showcase my car.

+*The upcoming section provides the user with clear information on when the events will be*

+ - As a user, I want to see photos from previous events so that I can so that I can get a sense of what to expect.

+*The Gallery feature provides the user with images to help the user understand what the events are like*

+## Manual Testing

+Manually tested the website's responsivness with help of Google Chrome and FireFox Developer Edition.

+### Devices

+- Iphone 14 Pro
+- MacBook Pro 13'

+### Browser

+- Google Chrome
+- Safari
+- Firefox

 ### Solved Bugs

 - Side scroll bar for mobile screen size.
 Adjusted the size of mission image.